Elisha Morgan Mansion

 Erected by Friends of Elisha Morgan, Fairfield Parks and Recreation.

 Location.
 39° 18.654′ N, 84° 30.307′ W. Marker is in Fairfield, Ohio, in Butler County.
 Marker can be reached from Ross Road south of Mack Road, on the right when traveling south.
+Marker is in Gilbert Farms Park.
 Touch for map.
-Marker is in Gilbert Farms Park.
 Marker is at or near this postal address: 6181 Ross Road, Fairfield OH 45014, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Elisha Morgan Farm Mansion (within shouting distance of this marker); Ezekiel Walker - Revolutionary War Soldier (approx. 0.7 miles away); First Children's International Summer Village
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Elisha Morgan Farm Mansion (within shouting distance of this marker); Ezekiel Walker - Revolutionary War Soldier

 Categories. • Agriculture • Parks & Recreational Areas •

 Credits.
 This page was last revised on April 24, 2018.
 This page originally submitted on April 22, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 64 times since then.
+This page has been viewed 98 times since then and 34 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 22, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.